dfuse-io/dfuse-eosio/DEPENDENCIES.md

   special instrumentations are gated around a config option (i.e. `deep-mind = true`) that is off by default.

-* this instrumentation has been merged in the upstream develop branch, but is not yet in a release: https://github.com/EOSIO/eos/pull/8788
+* This instrumentation has been merged in the upstream develop branch, but is not yet in a release: https://github.com/EOSIO/eos/pull/8788